sudomesh/tunneldigger-lab/README.md

 ## digging a tunnel to your own computer

 To dig a tunnel to our own computer, you'll have to run your own broker.
 You can find instructions on how to do this at http://tunneldigger.readthedocs.io/en/latest/server.html .
-Note that these instructions use the latest tunneldigger broker - the broker running on the sudomesh exit node (5 Feb 2018) is reportedly github.com/sudomesh/tunneldigger/blob/f05d9adc170929f883600c3637b66b9c60705630/ with install instructions at https://github.com/sudomesh/exitnode/blob/master/provision.sh#L72 .
+Note that these instructions use the latest tunneldigger broker.
+See below for the (older) broker version that currently runs on sudomesh exist node.

 On starting the broker with default configuration, you should see something like: